Psychological Sciences Faculty

 well as how organizations’ socially responsible and irresponsible

 The second major component of my professional portfolio--behavioral assessment and development (i.e., assessment centers)--is very much aligned with my interests in justice and social responsibility.
-This work involves research on methods for developing and validating developmental assessment centers.
-This was a focus of the Thornton and Rupp (2005) text (which was cited in the Supreme Court proceedings for Ricci v.
-DeStefano et al.) and was a component of the revised Guidelines and Ethical Considerations for Assessment Center Operations (2009).
-In these endeavors, I have worked with the South Korean government, SK, Doosan, Beijing University, IACBE, and both the International Congress on Assessment Center Methods, and the National AC Congresses of South Africa and Indonesia.
+This work involves research on the assessment center method ()Thornton, Rupp, & Hoffman, 2015), which has been cited in the Supreme Court proceedings for Ricci v.
+DeStefano et al., and informed the revised Guidelines and Ethical Considerations for Assessment Center Operations (2015).
+In these endeavors, I have worked with the South Korean government, SK, Doosan, Peking University, IACBE, and both the International Congress on Assessment Center Methods, and the National AC Congresses of South Africa and Indonesia.
 Recently, my graduate students and I have conducted assessment audits at the United Nations and the Emirates Group.
-Finally, George Thornton and I have just begun a project that seeks to trace how the use of assessment centers has had an impact on positive social change, worldwide.
+I am currently exploring how the use of assessment centers has had an impact on positive social change, worldwide.

 - Workplace Bias and Employment-Related Legal Issues